nakul3112/ROS_ARIAC_RWA2/README.md

 ## **ENPM809B: Building a Manufacturing Robot Software System: RWA-2**

-This is README to run the ROS package created for RWA2.
+This is README to run the ROS package created for group-assignment RWA2.

+Group Members:
+    An Li
+    Andre
+    Nakul Patel
+    Revati Naik
+    Sarvesh Thakur
+    Srujan Panuganti

 ## **Package Name: group7_rwa2**
-This package consists of a listener (ROS Subcriber) to get the sensor/camera data from the Ariac environment on the screen.
+This package consists of a listener (ROS Subscriber) to get the sensor/camera data from the Ariac environment on the screen, and display the sensor/camera readings using various levels of Logging in ROS(We have used ROS_INFO_STREAM in this package).

 ## **Minimum System Requirements**